CoRS-Tech/OxfordDictionaryApiDotNet/README.md

 # Setup

 1) First, obtain your App Key and App Token from https://developer.oxforddictionaries.com/.

+Note: On Novemeber 20th, Oxford Dictionaries announced that starting April 1st, 2024, all plans except the Business plan will be discontinued.

 2) Install the package:

 Nuget: ```NuGet\Install-Package OxfordDictionaryApiDotNet```